Endofline11001/KrunkerESP/README.md

 ## How to install:
 ```
-Download this Repo, and unzip file.
-Go into Chrome > More Tools > Extensions,
+1. Download this Repo (zip), and unzip file
+2. Go into Chrome > More Tools > Extensions
+3. Turn on Developer mode if not on
-and turn on Developer mode.
-Then click load unpacked extension, choose the unzipped
+4. Click load unpacked extension, choose the unzipped folder
-file and upload the whole thing.
-Then you're all set!
+5. Open up krunker.io and you're done
 ```